magpylib/magpylib/docs/_pages/page_07_physics_computation.md

 Modern high grade permanent magnets (NdFeB, SmCo, Ferrite) have a very weak material responses (local slope of the magnetization curve, remanent permeability) of the order of $\mu_r \approx 1.05$.
 In this case the analytical solutions provide an excellent approximation with less than 1% error even at close distance from the magnet surface.
 A detailed error analysis and discussion is presented in the appendix of \[2020Malago\].

+Error estimation as a result of the material response is evaluated in more detail in the appendix of [Malagò2020](https://www.mdpi.com/1424-8220/20/23/6873).

+Note on demagnetization factors !!!

 **Soft-Magnetic Materials**

 Soft-magnetic materials like iron or steel with large permeabilities $\mu_r \sim 1000$ can in principle not be modeled with Magpylib.
 However, when the body is static, when there is no strong local interaction with an adjacent magnet and when the body is mostly conformal one can approximate the field using the Magpylib solutions and some empirical magnetization that depends on the shape of the body, the material response and the strength of the magnetizing field.